emard/esp32ppp/README.md

     -rw-r--r-- 1 owner group         14 Jan  1 07:38 webrepl_cfg.py
     ...

-I haven't yet verified will ESP32 route PPP traffic and provide internet online but that's the direction we're going to ...

 More details on [Linux PPP setup](https://www.instructables.com/id/Connect-the-Raspberry-Pi-to-network-using-UART)

+ESP32 will route PPP traffic but can't do NAT so some static routes are required for the computer connected to ESP32 PPP:

+    route add default gw 10.0.5.1

+and route for the other computer on WiFi network which needs to know how to return packet back to ESP32.
+Assume ESP32 has been assigned WiFi address 192.168.28.118:

+    route add -host 10.0.5.2 gw 192.168.28.118